MicrosoftDocs/architecture-center/docs/cloud-adoption/decision-guides/software-defined-network/hub-spoke.md

 This model aims to address each of the following concerns:

-- **Cost savings and management efficiency**.
-Centralizing services that can be shared by multiple workloads, such as network virtual appliances (NVAs) and DNS servers, in a single location allows IT to minimize redundant resources and management effort across multiple workloads.
+- **Cost savings and management efficiency.** Centralizing services that can be shared by multiple workloads, such as network virtual appliances (NVAs) and DNS servers, in a single location allows IT to minimize redundant resources and management effort across multiple workloads.
-- **Overcoming subscriptions limits**.
-Large cloud-based workloads may require the use of more resources than are allowed within a single Azure subscription (see [subscription limits](/azure/azure-subscription-service-limits)).
+- **Overcoming subscriptions limits.** Large cloud-based workloads may require the use of more resources than are allowed within a single Azure subscription (see [subscription limits](/azure/azure-subscription-service-limits)).
 Peering workload virtual networks from different subscriptions to a central hub can overcome these limits.
-- **Separation of concerns**.
-The ability to deploy individual workloads between central IT teams and workloads teams.
+- **Separation of concerns.** The ability to deploy individual workloads between central IT teams and workloads teams.

 The following diagram shows an example hub and spoke architecture including centrally managed hybrid connectivity.